utmapp/docs.getutm.app/installation/macos.md

 [Download from GitHub](https://github.com/utmapp/UTM/releases/latest/download/UTM.dmg){: .btn .btn-green }

 ## Homebrew
-For command line lovers, you can install UTM with Homebrew which also uses the latest stable version from GitHub.
+For command line users, you can install UTM with Homebrew which also uses the latest stable version from GitHub.

 [Download from Homebrew](https://formulae.brew.sh/cask/utm){: .btn .btn-green }